South Africa Great White Shark Experience

-Breakfasts and light lunches are provided whilst on the dive boats.
-Lunch on board the boat is provided on a help yourself basis so you can prepare your own sandwiches.
-Other meals and snacks are not included, however there is fully equipped kitchen at your volunteer accommodation which you are welcome to use.
-Additionally there are also restaurants, bars and supermarkets nearby in the local town.
-We recommend that you budget approximately £200 / USD$360 per month on the programme, however if you plan to eat out in restaurants etc then you will need to budget extra.
+Lunch is provided on a help yourself basis, so you can prepare your own sandwiches.
+Breakfast is also self-help in the main communal kitchen and fresh supplies are checked daily.
+Other meals and snacks are not included, however there is a fully equipped kitchen at your volunteer accommodation which you are welcome to use.
+Additionally, there are also restaurants, bars and supermarkets nearby in the local town.
+We recommend that you budget approximately £200 per month on the programme, however if you plan to eat out in restaurants etc. then you will need to budget extra.

 Your flight should arrive into Cape Town International Airport (airport code: CPT) on your programme start date.
 Inclusive transfers generally run between 8am and 3pm.
 From the airport you will be met and taken directly to your designated hostel in Cape Town where you will spend your first night.